OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 3) First community and  user feedback was provided during the workshop by attendees.

 4) SOP moved to this repository by: Patricia López-García, Tom Hull, Sören Thomsen in September 2021.
+New authors joined: [Victor Turpin](https://github.com/vturpin)

 5) Next step: 4 months of community review on GitHub starting in October 2021.